Grimur12/VNL1_24_H7/DOCS/Dagbók.md

     - We initialized the structure of the classes for each DataBase logic class and made dictionary functions for each model to then write to json files.
     - Mainly worked on Employee DB logic, we need to split that into the different parts of employees.
   - Pedro and Iðunn are taking the Logic Layer
     - we worked on our files, set it up right and disgussed with the others how our layers are going to match because we are the middle layer(logic layer) to have a better idea how this is going to look like.
-    - we started on functions
+    - we started with functions and we needed to get information about how to do this and the three layer process.

 TODO:
 - [ ] Create an independent Data Layer